tmobile/magentaA11y/_checklist-native/checkbox.md

 ### Groupings
 - Group visible label with checkbox, if applicable, to provide a programmatic name for the checkbox.
-- Group label with data to ensure reading order is logical.
-(Not label, label, data, data).
 - Group the units such that the label, role, and state of the checkbox is announced in a single announcement.

 - **UIKit**